braisv/martian-robots-1/README.md

-# README #
+# Martian Robots #

-The solution is provided as a unit test; running index.html will perform tests that validate the app output against the sample output.
+Martian Robots is a small app to demo some aspects of modern JavaScript development outside of DOM manipulation.
+Dependencies include:
+- require.js + r.js
+- underscore.js
+- qunit
+- jquery

+### How to run ###
+The app can be ran locally or at the provided URL.
+Read the about section below to understand what the app is about.
+See the sample input to understand how to instruct a robot.
+- Locally: [download](https://bitbucket.org/komplexb/martian-robots/downloads) the repo and run `../src/index.html`.
+- Online: Follow this url: http://komplexb.bitbucket.org/martian-robots/src/index.html
+- A few tests are available at: `../tests/index.html`.

-## Martian Robots ##
+## About ##

 ### The Problem ###
 The surface of Mars can be modelled by a rectangular grid around which robots are able to